akuklev/HOCC/README.md

 their defintions.

 In a form of type theory with “unbounded“ universal quantifiers, internalization can be mechanized.
-With a usual the definition of a group one gets the defintion of group objects in finitely complete categories for free, with all proofs about groups and constructions on groups automatically appliable to group objects, if all proof/construction elements are expressable in finitely complete categories.
+With the usual definition of a group one gets the defintion of group objects in finitely complete categories for free, with all proofs about groups and constructions on groups automatically appliable to group objects, if all proof/construction elements are expressable in finitely complete categories.